khazenor/farming-crossing-5/$notes/wikiPages/earning_tickets.md

 # Miles Ticket
 - Item used to purchase various items for this modpack
 - Stack size for this item is 100
-- Shift right clicking this item in your hand will bundle every stack of tickets in your inventory to Miles Booklets, which are each worth 100 Miles Tickets each
+- Shift right-clicking this item in your hand will bundle every 100 tickets in your inventory in to booklets.
-- You can convert Miles Booklets back to Miles Tickets by putting it in the crafting table
+- You can convert Miles Booklets back to Miles Tickets by shift right-clicking it or by putting it in the crafting table

 # Earning Tickets with Cooking
 - You can earn tickets by cooking dishes for the villagers!